-Russia's Putin Spent His Siberian Vacation Fishing Shirtless
+Trump Had a Rough Week.
+Putin Went Sunbathing in Siberia.

-Russian President Vladimir Putin earlier this week enjoyed a nature-filled vacation that included hiking, fishing and diving, photos show.
+Russian President Vladimir Putin earlier this week enjoyed a nature-filled vacation that included hiking, fishing and diving, according to photos.
+The images are the latest in a series that seek to portray Russia's leader as an adventurous and rugged outdoorsman and athlete.

-Russian news agency TASS reports that Putin went to Siberia to hike in the forest, go fishing on mountain lakes and dive underwater while chasing a pike during a short stop in the Tyva Republic over the first two days in August.
+Russian news agency TASS reports that Putin went to Siberia to hike in the forest, go fishing on mountain lakes and dive underwater while chasing a pike during a short stop in the Tuva region over the first two days in August.

 Photos of the vacationing Putin show the Russian leader sitting shirtless and accompanied by Russian Defense Minister Sergei Shoigu, who was also pictured shirtless and wearing camouflage pants.
 In other pictures, Putin is decked out in outdoor gear and is shown wading into water to fish.